pto/JustGo/basics/shortest.md

 Programs in this book are followed by a link to the [Go Playground](http://play.golang.org), so you can run them without installing Go on your computer.
-However, program output will also be included in the text.
+Program output will also be included in the text.

 Every Go program contains a package called `main`, introduced by the keyword `package`, and a function called `main`, introduced by the keyword `func`.